 The entrant accepts and agrees to the following terms and conditions:

 - The award is open to all New Zealand electricity supply industry organisations and individuals, including, but not limited to: asset owners, contractors, consultants, equipment suppliers or others in the generation, network or electricity retail sectors.

 - The entrant has obtained the permission of all relevant parties to proceed with the entry.

 - The entrant gives permission to use any of the material provided for publicity and promotional purposes.

 - The number of copies requested will be provided, and should further information be requested, this will be provided by the date specified.

-- Should the entrant be announced as a finalist, the entrant must attend, and meet the costs of attending, the formal Awards presentation at the EEA Conference in Wellington on 21-23 June 2017.
+- Should the entrant be announced as a finalist, the entrant must attend, and meet the costs of attending, the formal awards presentation at the EEA Conference.

 - The entrant accepts that the judges' decision is final and that no correspondence will be entered into.

 - The judges undertake to observe the confidentiality of entries and to declare or avoid any possible conflict of interest.